6 Best UK Banks for sending money abroad 2023

 Barclays transfer fees

-No charge for personal payments made online
+No fee for many personal payments made online to other countries and currencies

-25 GBP change for payments made in branch or by phone
+Around a 25 GBP change for payments made in branch or by phone

 Barclays exchange rate